 Here’s a song that’s pretty much synonymous with the 80s, Brass In Pocket by The Pretenders.
 One of the earliest new wave hits, it’s also one of the most iconic.
 The instrumentation is simple and effective.
 In spite how laidback and relaxing the instrumentation is, the lyrics are very sexually driven as it describes a woman about to give up the goods for the first time.
 I didn’t even think of that until I looked at the lyrics.
 Still, good song.

-Well, it took this song, but I finally get to talk about Madonna in this list.
+Well, it took this long, but I finally get to talk about Madonna in this list.
 Her influence on pop music cannot be overlooked.
 She laid the groundwork for every female pop star who came after her.
 She wasn’t afraid to be controversial, either.
 Just look at Papa Don’t Preach.
 Over an orchestral dance beat, it tells the story of a girl who admits to her father that she’s pregnant and that she’s going to keep the baby and raise it with her boyfriend, no matter how much the father disapproves.
 This caused outrage on two different sides: the pro-choice people who thought the message of the song was pro-life and then there’s the people who thought this song was advocating for teen pregnancy.
 It depends on how you interpret it.
 No matter, the song is a Madonna classic.

 Anyone remember Like Toy Soldiers?
 The song that sought to put an end to violent rap beefs and one of the few good songs on Eminem’s Encore album?
 Well, the chorus of that song samples this 1989 hit Toy Soldiers by Martika.
-This song is about Martika’s friend who was with an addiction to cocaine.
+This song is about Martika’s friend who was struggling with an addiction to cocaine.
 The toy soldiers metaphor makes sense since this person is fighting a battle that they’re not sure of winning.
 Matching the melancholy of the writing is the production, which is dour and haunting.
 The innocent-sounding chorus features backing vocals from Martika’s castmates from Kids Incorporated, including Jennifer Love Hewitt and Fergie.
 You read that correctly.
 Fergie is in this song.
 The random things I learn from these songs amaze me.

 The Breakfast Club is one of those movies that are timeless, showing that people are way more than stereotypes and labels.
 Every generation can relate to it and it’s held up pretty well.
 The final scene where all five kids leave for home is excellent, part of it is thanks to the song playing in the background, Simple Minds’ Don’t You (Forget About Me).
 The instrumentation is rock and synthpop fused together with some recognizable melodies.
 Even though this is a love song, it also kinda works as a graduation song, not wanting to forget someone even with distance in the way.
 It sounds bittersweet, yet hopeful at the same time.
 Great song for The Breakfast Club.